mtingers/cxgame/README.md

 The purpose of cxgame is to battle other players on a fake cryptocurrency exchange.
-The winner is decided by who has the most holdings after a time limit is hit.
+The winner is decided by who has the most holdings after a time limit is reached or the server receives the admin shutdown command.
 Each player writes their own code using the `cxgame.client` module.

 cxgame can run in various modes (time limit, endless, whitelisted users, etc).
 See the documentation below for server and client examples.
 Also take a look